We all want to increase our Amazon ranking…

 Notice that image quantity is not what’s important here.
 This Tippmann paintball gun is the #1 product for the keyword “paintball guns”, but it only has one image.
 Since the image is big enough and informative enough to give the customer all the info they need, that’s all it takes to make Amazon happy.

-One of the biggest factors Amazon uses to determine predicted conversion rate is pricing – they know that customers tend to seek the best deals.
+One of the biggest ranking factors Amazon uses to determine predicted conversion rate is pricing – they know that customers tend to seek the best deals.
 More importantly, Amazon uses pricing as a major factor in picking which product to show in the buy box, which is the part of the page containing the Add to Cart button (we’ll talk more about that later).

-Notice here that the top-ranking product for the search term “juicer” has less customer reviews, lower customer reviews and lower Sales Rank than every other listing in the top 4.
+Notice here that the top-ranking product for the search term “juicer” has less customer reviews, lower customer rating and lower Sales Rank than every other listing in the top 4.
 It still shows #1 because it’s got decent ratings and is priced waaaaay below the category average.

-Note that customer reviews are still vital here.
+Note that reviews are still vital here.
 And pricing isn’t the only reason that the Black & Decker Juicer ranks #1…

 This has several benefits: